Breed Standards : Companion Dog Group : Brussels Griffon

-EYES - Very large, round and well set apart, but never bulging.
+EYES - Relatively large in proportion to the skull, round and well set apart, but never bulging.
 They are very dark brown in color.
 The eyelids are edged in black.

-NOSE - The tip of the extremely short nose is set back deeply between the eyes to form a lay-back.
+NOSE - The tip of the nose is set back between the eyes to form a lay-back.
 It is set on the same level as the eyes, and is black in color.
 Nostrils are wide open.

 EARS - The small ears are set rather high and, if cropped, are held erect.
 The ears may be cropped to a point, but this is not necessary.
 Natural, uncropped ears are carried semi-erect.

 The gracefully arched neck is of medium length.

 Good shoulder angulation with withers set slightly high.

 FORELEGS - The straight, medium-length forelegs are well muscled, and have good bone.
 When viewed from the front they are set moderately wide apart and are straight from the point of the shoulder to the foot.
 The pasterns are short and strong.
 Dewclaws may be removed.